 A written notice which the Claimant files and serves upon the Respondent to initiate the claim and request Arbitration.

-The out-of-court testimony of a witness (under oath) that is reduced to writing for later use in court or for discovery purposes.
+The out-of-court testimony of a witness (under oath) is reduced to writing for later use in court or for discovery purposes.

 The art and practice of conducting negotiations between representatives of groups or states involved in certain conflicts, with hopes of peacemaking.